Sharon, Lois & Bram: Lois's death

 Lois Lilienstein (born Lois Ada Goldberg on July 10, 1936, in Chicago) died on April 22, 2015, aged 78, at her home in Toronto.
 According to her son David, the cause of death was endometrial cancer.
+She was buried at Mount Pleasant Cemetery, Toronto.
 In addition to David, Lilienstein is survived by her granddaughter, Tessa.

 Later events

 Since Lilienstein's death, Hampson and Morrison have continued to perform as Sharon & Bram.
 In 2018, Sharon & Bram announced a farewell tour.
+Hampson has continued to perform with her daughter Randi as Sharon & Randi or Sharon, Randi and Friends; Morrison has largely retired from touring, but has continued to contribute as a guest musician on Sharon & Randi recordings.

 In May 2019, a children's picture book based on the group's hit song "Skinnamarink" was announced for a September 2019 release.

 In April 2020, a Sharon, Lois & Bram YouTube channel launched with Sharon's Great Big Life, a new YouTube series premiering on April 7.
 The show features Sharon reminiscing about her life on tour, such as filming The Elephant Show and Skinnamarink TV, and each weekly episode will include previously-unseen photos and videos, and a look at Sharon's current life in Toronto.
 A trailer to promote the web series was released prior to the launch of the show.
-Season 1 will include 8 episodes.
+Season 1 will include eight episodes.